Battle Born weekend welcomes home honor flight travelers

 "Inchon has some of the highest tides in the world," Reed said.

-As with their predecessors, Reed said LST landings at Incheon were still tricky because of the changing tides.
-According to Reed, his LST waited off shore until high tide dropped during one exercise, and when the right time occurred, the ship took marines to the beach.
+As with their predecessors, Reed said LST landings at Inchon were still tricky because of the changing tides.
+According to Reed, his LST waited off shore until high tide dropped during one exercise, and when the right time occurred, the ship took Marines to the beach.

 "The mission was very successful," Reed recollected.
 "But it was dangerous if we let them off too early where they could've drowned with their heavy backpacks."